Richard Scudamore: Newspaper career

+Football executive career

 Football League

 From 1997 to 1999, Scudamore was chief executive of the Football League.
 This saw him responsible for the organisation of, and broadcast and commercial rights sales for, the Football League First, Second and Third Divisions and the Football League Cup.

 Premier League

 Scudamore was appointed CEO of the FA Premier League in November 1999, and was reputed to earn in excess of £900,000 per annum.
 Scudamore was responsible for negotiating broadcasting and sponsorship contracts worth in excess of £5.5 billion.
 He is also a founding board member of the Football Foundation, overseeing more than £230 million of Premier League contributions to the grassroots football charity.
 The total value of British Premier League television rights negotiated under Scudamore have risen from £1.2 billion for the 2001–04 season to £5.134 billion for the 2013–16 season.
 Scudamore was accountable for all elements of the League's operations and his core responsibilities included regulatory, legal and political matters, and the sale of broadcasting and central commercial rights.
-The ultimate decision-making authority of the Premier League remains the 20 member clubs who take all material decisions based on at least a two-thirds majority.
+The ultimate decision-making authority of the Premier League remained the 20 member clubs who took all material decisions based on at least a two-thirds majority.
 In 2018, Scudamore retired as executive chairman.
-The league is currently led by chief executive Richard Masters with Claudia Arney taking over the role of chairperson of the board.
+The league was then led by chief executive Richard Masters with Claudia Arney taking over the role of chairperson of the board.